crosscrusader/LED_Matrix_FPGA_Display_Interface/README.md

 # Documentation
 Full on Documentation soon to be generated with Sphinx.
 # Dependencies
 You'll need the following.
-Most of the development was done in MacOs, but has been tested in Ubuntu 16.04 and should work in most Linux distributions.
+Most of the development was done in MacOS, but has been tested in Ubuntu 16.04 and should work in most Linux distributions.
 Some of these tools are available in local package managers such as brew and apt.
  - [icestorm suite](http://www.clifford.at/icestorm/)
  - [prjtrellis](https://github.com/SymbiFlow/prjtrellis)
  - [yosys](http://www.clifford.at/yosys/download.html)